Unfortunately, Osteria Coppa Closed in June 2016.

 Limetta di Vaniglia Cocktail ($8) Vodka, pineapple juice, fresh lime juice, vanilla-pineapple egg foam was another fruity, sweet drink with hidden alcohol.

 Coppa Sroppini Cocktail ($10) Grappa, Lemoncello, Prosecco, lemon sorbet was an interesting fruity cocktail with a small spoonful of sorbet floating on top.
 Lots of foo foo drinks here.

 House cured salumi platter ($13) had five different types of high-quality homemade salumi.
 Selection included bressaola, an oregano salami, mortadella, a spicy salami, and a pepper salami.

 Full Belly Farms Watermelon, taggiasche olives and Sheep’s milk feta ($9.50) was an excellent refreshing salad.
 A nice combination of savory and sweet flavors, along with a light marinade.

 Fuji Apple and Chicory Salad, Dates, Sottocenere Cheese ($12) was very fruity, sweet, and had a minimum amount of greens.

-Housemade pork sausage pizza ($16) with tomato, mozzarella, and Castelvetrano olives was excellent.
+Housemade pork sausage pizza ($19) with tomato, mozzarella, and Castelvetrano olives was excellent.
 Perfect crust, no sogginess, very good cheese and sausage flavors.
+Not exactly Neapolitan authentic, but more California style.
 Clearly Osteria Coppa makes one of the best artisan pizzas on the Peninsula.
-We got this pizza in September 2011.
+We got this pizza in 2016.
 The lamb version was not as good as the pork sausage version.